 The Moturau Hut was quite dirty inside, and we saw kea outside the hut pulling out the nails.
 These mischievous birds are very curious and as well as attacking the odd car tyre, they enjoy pulling nails out of buildings with their beaks.
 They also love to gnaw on anything made out of lead, which obviously puts them at risk of being poisoned.
 For some years now, DOC hut maintenance has included the removal of lead-headed roof nails and lead flashing, and their replacement with lead-free alternatives.

-After spending the night in Moturau, we tramped onwardstowards Iris Burn Hut.
-It was a long stretch of a little over sixteenkilometres between these two huts, heading uphill through beech forest and awinding gorge for around five to six hours.
-At Iris Burn, I heard kiwi callingout in the bush at night.
-That was really unusual because we were told thatkiwi are dying out.
+After spending the night in Moturau, we tramped on toward Iris Burn Hut.
+It was a long stretch of a little over sixteen kilometres between these two huts, heading uphill through beech forest and a winding gorge for around five to six hours.
+At Iris Burn, I heard kiwi calling out in the bush at night.

 Subscribe to our mailing list to receive free giveaways!